 But it’s hard to beat this backpack.
 It maximizes its benefits while sliding just within regulations.
 They should nickname it Wall Street.

 Osprey backpacks are known for their durability and sustainability.
-They pride themselves on making the products out of recycled materials but also making them last longer.
+They pride themselves on making products out of recycled materials that last longer.

 And they meet both goals.

 But wait, there’s more.

 The zipper pocket opens fully so you can get to your bag’s items without having to take everything out of your bag.

 The straps on the inside keep everything locked down and compressed.